-Welcome to www.n-georgia.com Discover Georgia's National Park Service Appalachian National Scenic Trail - The People's Path and America's First National Scenic Trail "The body of the Trail is provided by the lands it traverses, and its soul is in the living stewardship of the volunteers and workers of the Appalachian Trail community." from the Appalachian Trail Management Principles and the A.T.
+Welcome to www.n-georgia.com NPS Appalachian National Scenic Trail in Georgia - "The body of the Trail is provided by the lands it traverses, and its soul is in the living stewardship of the volunteers and workers of the Appalachian Trail community." - from the Appalachian Trail Management Principles-A.T.
 Comprehensive Plan.

 Georgia Festivals and Events